 The Logitech Crayon is compatible with all iPads released in 2018 and later.
 The versatile digital pencil works with any app that also supports Apple Pencil.
 With palm-rejection technology, the Logitech Crayon includes a smart tip that dynamically adjusts line weight depending on its angle.
 Unlike Apple Pencil, it doesn't support pressure sensitivity.

 Because it was initially only for school use, the Logitech Crayon was designed with kids in mind.
 Because of this, its body is flatter and broader than similar products on the market.
 As a bonus, this design makes it impossible for it to roll away.

 To get started with Logitech Crayon, you press the button on the side.
 It connects automatically to the iPad without additional pairing.
-The digital pencil offers up to 7.5 hours of writing time on a single charge and turns off automatically after 30 minutes of ideal time.
+The digital pencil offers up to 7.5 hours of writing time on a single charge and turns off automatically after 30 minutes of idle time.
 A two-minute charge boosts the battery by 30 minutes of writing time.

 - Ready out of the box, no need to pair